 The process for applying for a NIF is relatively straightforward; you can simply complete an online form, pay a fee, and grant power of attorney to a representative, such as GetNIF.

-It is advisable to things such as these place before starting the D7 Residency Visa application process to avoid processing delays and ensure a smooth transition to life in Portugal.
+It is advisable to have things such as these in place before starting the D7 Residency Visa application process to avoid processing delays and ensure a smooth transition to life in Portugal.

 We can help you obtain the necessary documents, such as the Portuguese tax number (NIF) needed to open a bank account or rent/purchase property.